 The Michigan State Fair has always been an integral part of our community, and has traditionally supported a wide spectrum of philanthropic efforts.
 It also has enjoyed a long-standing partnership with Detroit’s Moslem Temple Shriners, the founders of the first Shrine Circus back in 1906.
 When Fairgoers purchase an all-inclusive pass to attend the State Fair, one third of the proceeds are donated to the Shriners local organization, who in turn contribute so much to Michigan charities, including their notable support of children and families being treated by their Shriners Hospitals for Children®.

 Each year the day before the fair opens to the public, we host a Charity Sneak Peek and Friends of the Fair Night, which honors the dedication of our active military members and their families, and is one small way to recognize their great commitment and service to the United States of America.
-The evening will also host some of the Shriner youngsters and their families from the area Shriners Hospitals for Children® who are currently undergoing medical treatment as the result of the hard work and dedication of the Shriners volunteer organization.
-Children from the Detroit area Rainbow Connection and Special Olympics as well as many other local charitable organizations are also being invited to join in the fun!
-On this very special night, all these children as well as active military members and their families will receive a free sneak peek of the Michigan State Fair, LLC, to enjoy free unlimited Midway rides and indulge in traditional carnival treats.
+The evening also hosts some of the Shriner youngsters and their families from the area Shriners Hospitals for Children® who are currently undergoing medical treatment as the result of the hard work and dedication of the Shriners volunteer organization.
+Children from the Detroit area Rainbow Connection and Special Olympics as well as many other local charitable organizations are also invited to join in the fun!
+On this very special night, all these children, active military members and their families receive a free sneak peek of the Michigan State Fair, LLC, where they enjoy FREE unlimited Midway rides and indulge in all the fair activities.
 In addition, they will also be treated to a special breathtaking performance by the Detroit Shrine Circus.